Adoptable Horses

 Sweety lives with a group of mates in a paddock.
 She trailers and camps well.
 Name: Sweety AG Gender: mare Breed: Standardbred/Durch Harness Horse Age: 13 Height: 16h Color: dark bay Rider Level: intermediate Sweety is current on her immunizations, teeth floating and farrier work.
 She wears front shoes with pads because we have been riding at speed through rocky terrain.
 Follow her progress by putting her hashtag into the Facebook search box: #lthsweety Adoption fee $4,850.00 ~ if you are interested in adopting, please send us an email at [email protected] or message us on social media with your email address for an adoption application. |

-Name: Shakira Gender: Mare Breed: Morgan Age: 11 years old Height: 15.2h Color: solid bay, small white star Rider Level: Intermediate As with all of our horses, Shakira is current on his immunizations, worming, teeth floating and farrier work.
+Honey lives in a herd environment and does well with the other mares.
+She is in the middle of the pack.
+Name: Honey Gender: Mare Breed: Morgan Age: 13 years old Height: 14.1 h Color: liver chestnut mare Rider Level: Intermediate As with all of our horses, Honey is current on his immunizations, worming, teeth floating and farrier work.
 She is barefoot.
-She has a scar on her left right hind leg that is cosmetic and does not affect her soundness.
-Follow the horse's progress, see more photos and videos, by entering her hashtag into Facebook's search box: #LTHShakira Adoption fee $3,850.00 ~ if you are interested in adopting, please send us an email at [email protected] or message us on social media with your email address for an adoption application. |
+Follow the horse's progress, see more photos and videos, by entering her hashtag into Facebook's search box: #LTHHoney Adoption fee $3,850.00 ~ if you are interested in adopting, please send us an email at [email protected] or message us on social media with your email address for an adoption application. |

 BellaBella is a beautiful Peruvian Paso/QH mare who grew up with us over the past five years.
 She was initially rescued from a low-end auction in October 2020.
 Bella is under saddle now and is doing well riding on trail.
 She loves it!